nicohlr/ipychart/docs/docs/user_guide/scales.md

 The `'distribution'` argument controls the data distribution along the scale (**only for time scales**, i.e `type` argument = `'time'`):

-* `'linear'`: data are spread according to their time (distances can vary)
+* `'linear'`: data is spread according to their time (distances can vary)
-* `'series'`: data are spread at the same distance from each other
+* `'series'`: data is spread at the same distance from each other

 When the scale is in `series` mode, the data indices are expected to be unique, sorted, and consistent across datasets.